How to Capture Action in your Photos with Shutter Speed

-Once you snap a few shots, you’ll want to take a good, close look at the detail to be sure you’re really freezing the action.
+Once you snap a few shots, you’ll want to take a good, close look at the detail in your photos to be sure you’re freezing the action.
 You can zoom in close on the camera’s LCD screen, or, as I prefer to do, load your photos into your editing software (I use Adobe Lightroom, available at ADOBE’S WEBSITE HERE) and look at them on your larger computer screen to ensure that you’re REALLY freezing action.
 Nothing worse than putting everything away, only to discover that you missed your mark by a small adjustment.

 Don't be afraid to Experiment with different settings!